kartoza/docker-postgis/README.md

 #### Database permissions

-Since we are using a role ${REPLICATION_USER}, we need to ensure that it has access to all the tables in a particular schema.
-So if a user adds another schema called `data` to the database `gis` he also has to update the permission for the user with the following SQL assuming the ${REPLICATION_USER} is called replicator
+Since we are using a role `${REPLICATION_USER}`, we need to ensure that it has access to all the tables in a particular schema.
+So if a user adds another schema called `data` to the database `gis` he also has to update the permission for the user with the following SQL assuming the `${REPLICATION_USER}` is called replicator

 ```sql
 ALTER DEFAULT PRIVILEGES IN SCHEMA data GRANT SELECT ON TABLES TO replicator;
 ```

-**NB** You need to set up a strong password for replication otherwise the default password for ${REPLICATION_USER} will default to `replicator`
+**Note** You need to set up a strong password for replication otherwise the default password for `${REPLICATION_USER}` will default to random generated string

-To experiment with the replication abilities, you can see a [docker-compose.yml](sample/replication/docker-compose.yml) sample.
+To experiment with the streaming replication abilities, you can see a [docker-compose.yml](replication_examples/replication/docker-compose.yml).
 There are several environment variables that you can set, such as:

 Master settings:
 - **ALLOW_IP_RANGE**: A `pg_hba.conf` domain format which will allow specified host(s)